Capoot/build-status-traffic-light/readme.md

 ## Install Clewarecontrol Software

 This software controls the traffic light via USB and is a precondition.
 For the installation it has to be downloaded and built via make.
 The following instructions work for Raspian.
+Please note: this software is build for Clewarecontrol version 4.1 and may or may not work with other versions.

 1. Either download from
    https://www.vanheusden.com/clewarecontrol/files/clewarecontrol-4.1.tgz